Construction Workers’ Comp: What If I Don’t Know My Employer?

 It’s proven that injured workers represented by skilled workers’ compensation lawyers get significantly more benefits and higher settlements than those who don’t hire lawyers.

 At DeMedeiros Injury Law, we have dealt with many clients who do not know exactly who employed them.
-We’ve helped them find out whom to file their workers’ compensation claim against and fought for medical care, income loss benefits, and more.
+We’ve helped them find out whom to file their workers’ comp claim against and fought for medical care, income loss benefits, and more.

 If you’ve been injured on the job, contact us today for a free, no-strings-attached consultation.